kivy/kivy/doc/sources/tutorials/pong.rst

 updated when the properties of any widgets used in the value expression change.

 The last two section we add, look pretty similar.
-Each of them adds a Label widget as a childwidget to the ``PongGame`` widget itself.
+Each of them adds a Label widget as a child widget to the ``PongGame`` widget itself.
 For now the text on both of them is just set to *"0"*, we'll have to hook that up to the actual score once we have the logic for that implemented.
 But the labels already look good, since we set a bigger font_size, and positioned them relatively